MindWise Screening Partner Spotlight

 The Construction Industry Alliance for Suicide Prevention

 MindWise is excited to partner with BroglieBox to provide our online behavioral health screenings.
-BroglieBox is an all-inclusive quarterly subscription designed to promote optimal mental health and overall wellness.
+BroglieBox is an all-inclusive quarterly subscription designed to promote optimal behavioral health and overall wellness.

 “The MindWise Screening tool will serve as a critical resource for the BroglieBox community.
 This evidence-based evaluation will encourage those who require the extra nudge to seek out the help they need.”